jonathancdb/Volume_Medicine/README.md

 ## PlugIn Requirements <a name="requirements"></a>

-This plugin operates in FIJI Is Just ImageJ, which can be downloaded [here](https://imagej.net/software/fiji/downloads).
-This plugin *requires a stack* (ie a series of 2D images, called slices, that represent a volume).
+This PlugIn operates in FIJI Is Just ImageJ, which can be downloaded [here](https://imagej.net/software/fiji/downloads).
+This PlugIn *requires a stack* (ie a series of 2D images, called slices, that represent a volume).
 To open a stack or image sequence in FIJI ImageJ, follow the steps below.

 These files *must* be in DICOM (.dcm) format (this is standard in medicine).
 The code is able to function on any type of anatomic scans (transverse, sagittal, and coronal scans).